 Now, we both went to the same movie.
 We heard the same words and saw the same images.
 We listened to the same soundtrack, accompanying the same actors saying the same words.
 But we had two completely different interpretations.
-In life and apparently in movies we don’t always see events and happenings exactly the same way.
+In life and apparently in movies, we don’t always see events and happenings precisely the same way.

-We are both unique, we see things differently.
-We have our own ideas about the reality of our lives and we even have unique experiences of what parts we play in that reality.
+We are both unique, and we see things differently.
+We have our ideas about the reality of our lives, and we even have unique experiences of what parts we play in that reality.
 So, if you want to have a great relationship or marriage, here is an important concept you need to get familiar with:

 You need to have a movie theater attitude!

-My Own Movie Theater
+My Movie Theater

-Here’s the part we really need to understand:
+Here’s the part we need to understand:

 Great relationships are made up of partners who learn to get up out of their movie theater, and go and sit in their partner’s theater-not as a movie critic- but as an

 We are always going to see things differently, but that is not an excuse for giving up on trying to understand why your partner sees things the way they do.

 Instead, be interested and curious.
-Find out…What is going on inside my partner’s heart?
+Find out what is going on inside my partner’s heart?
 Is she thinking or feeling something I don’t understand?
 What’s the meaning she is making out of this situation or event?
 I wonder why she does what she does.
 Why is this so important to her?”